 How much are dentures on the NHS?

-The cost of false teeth on the NHS is fixed at £244.30 – the band 3 treatment charge, which is £256.50 for 2018/19.
+The cost of false teeth on the NHS is the band 3 treatment charge, which is £256.50 for 2018/19.
 This applies whether you’re getting full or partial dentures, and includes any preparatory work like extractions.

 You’ll have to pay this charge every time you need a new set, which may be around every five years.

 If you are being treated as a private patient, fake teeth costs will vary from one dentist to another.
 Shop around to make sure you’re getting the best price possible for your treatment.